ryanshepps/website/content/coop_work_reports/valueconnect.md

 Thinking about where I can create some infrastructure, I come across code formatting.
 [ESLint](https://eslint.org/docs/user-guide/getting-started) is a tool that automatically formats code and warns of language anti-patterns.
 Enforcing the same format makes the code base easier to read.
 Imagine a textbook that has different writing style throughout.
 Additionally, the less time developers spend reading, the more time they can spend writing.
 Implementing a linter on my current project would be a great idea!

 I complete this goal by creating a linting configuration file that tells ESLint how I want the code to be formatted.
 I carefully configure rules and include why rules are enforced.
-I want future developers to be able to make informed decisions on code enforcement.
+I want future Value Connect developers to make informed decisions on code enforcement.
 I write a BASH script that checks for linting errors before committing code to the code base.
 Lastly, I include a step in the pipeline that checks whether code is linted or not.
 The pull request takes 6 iterations before it’s finally committed to the code base and is there forever.

 ## Have a Cleaner Commit History ✅